-Getting links from competitive website or site ranking for same keyword in search engine can boost your performance.
+Getting links from competitive websites or sites ranking for the same keyword in search engines can boost your performance.

-A low quality site is one that contains duplicate or low added value content, spams, automated redirection, high ad to content ratio, nasty layout etc. Getting links from these sites likely results in penguin penalty.
+A low quality site is one that contains duplicate or low-added-value content, spam, automated redirection, high ad to content ratio, nasty layout, etc. Getting links from these sites likely results in a penguin penalty.

 108. NoFollow Links